davs3275/sbs/med/collier.md

 how he will sweat and drudge to perform to perfection.
 But you honour your nature less than a turner does the art of turning, a dancing-master the art of dancing.
-And as for wealth and popularity, how eagerly are they pursued by the vain and the covetous ?
+And as for wealth and popularity, how eagerly are they pursued by the vain and the covetous?
 All these people when they greatly desire anything, seek to attain it, might and main, and will scarcely allow themselves necessary refreshment.
-And now, can you think the exercise of social duties less valuable than these petty amusements, and worth less exertion ?
+And now, can you think the exercise of social duties less valuable than these petty amusements, and worth less exertion?

 ---
 5.2 What an easy matter it is to stem the current